2019, Vol. 4 Issue 1, Part L

 How to cite this article:

-Gurpreet Singh and Shafqit hussain shah.
+Gurpreet Singh, Shafqit hussain shah.
 Effect of yoga practices on stress and anxiety among school players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 632-634.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):632-634.